 Image Courtesy of Corbey R. Dorsey at the University of Nebraska at Kearney

-Mallory Wetherell is a native of South Carolina and currently an Associate Professor of Art and the Head of Ceramics at the University of Nebraska at Kearney (2014-present).
+Mallory Wetherell is a native of South Carolina and currently a Professor of Art and the Head of Ceramics at the University of Nebraska at Kearney (2014-present).
 She received her BFA in ceramics from the University of South Carolina in 2006 and her Masters of Fine Arts in ceramics from the University of Massachusetts Dartmouth in 2010.

-Recent exhibitions include GIRL, a solo show at Arch Contemporary Ceramics in Tiverton, Rhode Island, 100 Years, 100 Women, a group show at The Clay Studio in Philadelphia, PA, and Figuratively Speaking at Companion Gallery in Humboldt, TN.
 In addition to her own work, Mallory engages in collaborative projects, with recent collaborations including artists Richard Notkin, Rebecca Hutchinson, and Matt Ziemke.